Amphiroa

 Amphiroa is a genus of thalloid red algae under the family Corallinaceae.

 Taxonomy and nomenclature

 Amphiroa was first described by Jean Vincent Félix Lamouroux in 1812 with the type species for the genus being Amphiroa tribulus.
 This genus was named after Amphiro, a sea nymph in the epic poem of Theogony by the Greek poet Hesiod.
-There is currently 72 accepted species names for this genus.
+There are currently 72 accepted species names for this genus.